-- SILK Advocaten & Mediators B.V. (hereinafter called SILK) is a private company with limited liability under Dutch law, established in Amsterdam and The Hague, whose object is to practise law.
+- SILK Advocaten & Mediators B.V. (hereinafter called SILK) is a private company with limited liability under Dutch law, established in Amsterdam, whose object is to practise law.
 A list of persons who hold shares in SILK through their respective partnerships and who are called “partners” in accordance with common usage shall be sent at your request.
 SILK has been entered in the Commercial Register of the Chamber of Commerce.
 In these general terms and conditions, the term SILK also includes all lawyers and other employees employed by this company.

 - These General Conditions apply to all work performed or to be performed by or on behalf of SILK and to all legal relations of SILK with third parties connected therewith.
 Deviations from these general terms and conditions are only valid if they have been expressly agreed in writing.

 - These General Conditions are also stipulated for the benefit of the partners, as referred to above , and also for the benefit of every third party that is engaged in the performance of any order, whether or not in employment, or is or may be liable in that connection.

 - Not only SILK, but also all persons who are engaged in the execution of any assignment of a client, can invoke these general terms and conditions.
 The same applies to former employees of SILK, including their heirs, if any, if the are held liable after leaving SILS’s office.

 - All assignments shall only be accepted and executed by SILK, even if the explicit or tacit intention is that an order will be executed by a particular person.
 The orders shall be acknowledged by SILK in writing.
 The General Conditions shall also apply to supplementary orders and follow-up orders.
 Orders shall only be accepted with exclusion of the sections 7:404 and 7:407 (2) of the Civil Code.